raffaele-romeo/codecrafters-kafka-java/docs/Plan.md

-1. Have a ApiRegistry to have a list of Map<x, NavigableMap>
-4. Refactor to have an encoder and Decoder, so you can encapsulte the byte buffer
+- Refactor to have an encoder and Decoder, so you can encapsulate the byte buffer